- First, small business owners and entrepreneurs simply want to market on the web because their customers are already here.

 More on both approaches later on in this guide.

-Yes, you really can build an online store all by yourself.
+Yes, you really can learn how to start an online store all by yourself.
 No programming or web design skills required.
+It’s really not as complicated as it seems anymore, thanks to the latest transformations in the digital world.
 The modern tools let you do everything as long as you're willing to spend a couple of afternoons going through the motions.

 - physical products